This is the article about the website that hosts this article, and how it is assembled.

 .PHONY: all

-It uses the program envsubst to swap environment variables in a file, in this case the contents of /src/tiny.html get assigned to the $MAIN variable and envsubst swaps it into header.html:
+It uses the program envsubst to swap environment variables in a file, in this case the contents of /src/tiny.html get assigned to the $MAIN variable and envsubst swaps it into src/header.tpl - a cursed template to be sure!

 <html>